rust-lang/api-guidelines/src/future-proofing.md

 - `Deserialize`
 - `DeserializeOwned`

-There's a grey area around other non-derivable trait bounds that aren't strictly required by the structure definition, like `Read` or `Write`.
+There is a grey area around other non-derivable trait bounds that are not strictly required by the structure definition, like `Read` or `Write`.
 They may communicate the intented behaviour of the type better in its definition but also limits future extensibility.
 Including semantically useful trait bounds on data structures is still less problematic than including derivable traits as bounds.